ChristianKohler/Homepage/content/posts/2021-01-22-ng-modules/index.md

 The AppModule is always loaded eagerly.
 Lazy modules can be loaded when we navigate to a lazy route.
 That way the browser doesn't need to load the full application initially.

-The way we define NgModules has an affect on the resulting JavaScript bundle files.
+The way we define NgModules affects the resulting JavaScript bundle files.

 Let's have a closer look.